2019 1

 + after rating means the given wine is better overall than the one without.

-Notice - I tastedall wines listed here with labels.
+Notice - tastedall wines listed here with labels.
 Many of these have been included in the grouped tasting and during visits to many properties.

 Sauternes & Barsac: